heroiclabs/nakama-defold/README.md

         match_id = match_id,     -- you get it from on_matchmakermatched() listener in case
                                  -- of authoritative match, or after joining the relayed match;
         op_code = 1,             -- pick the op_code for yourself depending on the gameplay event;
-        data = b64.encode(data), -- consider writing a convenience function for encoding your data -- in JSON and base64;
+        data = data,             -- this is already base64-encoded JSON object;
     }
 }